Doomed 737 MAX’s pilots apparently followed Boeing’s emergency directions

 The pilots of the Ethiopian Airlines 737 MAX that crashed last month appear to have followed the emergency procedure laid out by both Boeing and the Federal Aviation Authority — cutting off the suspect flight-control system — but could not regain control and avert the plunge that killed all 157 on board.

-The Wall Street Journal, citing people briefed on the crash investigation’s preliminary findings, reported Tuesday night that the pilots hit the system cutoff switches as Boeing had instructed after October’s Lion Air MAX crash, but couldn’t get the plane’s nose back up.
+The Wall Street Journal, citing people briefed on the crash investigation’s preliminary findings, reported Tuesday night that the pilots hit the system-cutoff switches as Boeing had instructed after October’s Lion Air MAX crash, but couldn’t get the plane’s nose back up.
 They then turned the system back on before the plane nose-dived into the ground.

 If the preliminary investigation confirms that the Ethiopian pilots did cut off the automatic flight-control system, this is a nightmarish outcome for Boeing and the FAA.

-It would suggest emergency procedures that Boeing laid out for pilots worldwide after the Lion Air crash, and that the FAA alerted airlines to the next day, is wholly inadequate, missing vital information that was in Boeing pilot manuals nearly 40 years ago but isn’t any longer.
+It would suggest the emergency procedure that Boeing laid out for pilots worldwide after the Lion Air crash, and that the FAA alerted airlines to the next day, is wholly inadequate, missing vital information that was in Boeing pilot manuals nearly 40 years ago but isn’t any longer.

 A local expert, former Boeing flight-control engineer Peter Lemme, recently predicted how the emergency procedure could fail disastrously, and he is backed up by extracts from a 1982 Boeing 737-200 Pilot Training Manual posted to an online pilot forum a month ago by an Australian pilot.